Key features of the Dodl general investment account

 Your GIA investments and cash will be classed as part of your estate.
 Dodl will be in touch with those who are handling your estate and help them to take the steps needed to sell your investments and close your GIA.

-Other important questions:
+Other important questions

 How safe is it to hold my cash and investments with Dodl?

-Dodl is part of AJ Bell, one of the UK’s largest investment platforms with over 395,000 customers who trust AJ Bell to keep their investments and cash safe.
+Dodl is part of AJ Bell, one of the UK’s largest investment platforms with 490,000 customers who trust AJ Bell to keep their investments and cash safe.
 They’re authorised and regulated by the Financial Conduct Authority (FCA) which means that the products and services AJ Bell offer, including your Dodl GIA, are under constant review to ensure you and your cash and investments are kept safe.

 You’ll also be protected by the Financial Services Compensation Scheme (FSCS).
 The FSCS provides an additional layer of cover for customers of FCA authorised firms and will provide compensation if a claim made against an authorised firm can’t be met.